 The principle function of management is to alienate workers from their labour.
 The best demonstration of management is what is happening to students and teachers at Universities.

 Meaning is imaginary sense, sense is the landscape whose landmarks orient you for action.

 That shifting murky surface, out of which sense emerges, and to which it returns.

 The art of interior decoration.
 It conforms to the principle of it feels good.

-An imaginary space.
 Place receives its placeness from experience, and not the other way around.
 [C. McEwan].
-Space is a symbolic category, which means that it is – in common parlance – a component of reality.
-Place is a figment of the imagination of the commodity capitalist, who seeks to find a market for everything.
+Place is a commodity, space is not.
 Place is marketable.
 Space is not.

 A critique of le plan libre and its ideologies – or – plasterboard Il Redentores, take your pick.
 Venturi would say ‘both and’.

 What can be sold.
 What can be marketed and sold, at the very least, what has a web page.
 Commodity capitalism is in the business of making things real.